lcbm/cs-data-ingestion/README.md

 $ make docker-pull
 ```

-Finally, update the `docker/env.d` files for each service with the appropriate configurations, credentials, and any other necessary information.
+Finally, update the `env.d` files for each service with the appropriate configurations, credentials, and any other necessary information.

 >**_NOTE_**: in order to generate a [fernet key](https://airflow.readthedocs.io/en/stable/howto/secure-connections.html) for Airflow, please take a look [here](https://beau.click/airflow/fernet-key).